zhex/fe-dev-server/README.md

 FE server will run a child process for light java server to serve the templates in java, you can change the java server port if it is conflict with your other service.

+### livereload

+default: true

+livereload is awesome, it will refresh your browser automatically after anything changed.
+If you dont like this feature, you can set it to `false` to switch it off.

 ### open

 default: { route: '/', browser: ['google chrome'] }